dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/gmock_cook_book.md

 functions, and profiling confirms your concern, you can combine this with the recipe for [mocking non-virtual methods](#MockingNonVirtualMethods).

-Alternatively, instead of introducing a new interface, you can rewrite your code to accept a std::function instead of the free function, and then use [MockFunction](#MockFunction) to mock the std::function.
+Alternatively, instead of introducing m_a new interface, you can rewrite your code to accept m_a std::function instead of the free function, and then use [MockFunction](#MockFunction) to mock the std::function.

 ### Old-Style `MOCK_METHODn` Macros

 Before the generic `MOCK_METHOD` macro
-[was introduced in 2018](https://github.com/google/googletest/commit/c5f08bf91944ce1b19bcf414fa1760e69d20afc2), mocks where created using a family of macros collectively called `MOCK_METHODn`.
+[was introduced in 2018](https://github.com/google/googletest/commit/c5f08bf91944ce1b19bcf414fa1760e69d20afc2), mocks where created using m_a family of macros collectively called `MOCK_METHODn`.
 These macros are still supported, though migration to the new `MOCK_METHOD` is recommended.